adzerk-oss/boot-logservice/README.md

 ```

 Then, add [tools.logging][tools-logging] and this library to your
-dependencies, and `require`:
+dependencies:

 ```clojure
 (set-env! :dependencies '[[org.clojure/tools.logging "0.3.1"]
                           [adzerk/boot-logservice "X.Y.Z"]])
 ```

-Next, require these libraries:
+Next, `require` things:

 ```clojure
 (require '[adzerk.boot-logservice :as log-service]
          '[clojure.tools.logging  :as log])
 ```

-Initialize the log service and configure tools.logging to use it:
+Initialize the log service and configure `tools.logging` to use it:

 ```clojure
 (alter-var-root #'log/*logger-factory* (constantly (log-service/make-factory log-config)))